 ACRYLIC PARTIALS are partials that are made entirely of acrylic.
 They are not as strong as the metal ones, so they do break more easily.
 Like the metal framework partials, they also usually have retaining clasps that hook onto the teeth.
 Also, they are usually less expensive.

 TEMPORARY PARTIALS, STAYPLATES, FLIPPERS are all names used for full acrylic partials that are not intended to be used for a long term basis.
 The acrylic is not as strong and is a little bit bulky, but they can be make sometimes in 1-2 days.
 They are good short term solutions or can be used when waiting for tissues to heal after extractions.
+Although the terms are normally used interchangeably:

 ADDING TEETH: If additional teeth are lost after a partial is made, most of the time additional denture teeth can be added to the either type of partial.